-WARNING: If you are afraid your computer or phone usage might be monitored, please use a safer computer, call your local hotline, or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).
+WARNING: If you think your computer or phone might be monitored, please use a safer computer, call your local hotline, or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).

 If you need help now

-Need a domestic violence service provider or shelter immediately?
+Do you need a domestic violence service provider or shelter right away?

-This ODHS program provides temporary financial help to support families whose safety is at risk due to domestic violence, for example when domestic violence survivors and their children are fleeing domestic violence, or at risk of returning to abusive situations.
+This program provides financial help to families whose safety is at risk due to DV.
+This includes when domestic violence survivors and their children are fleeing domestic violence, or at risk of returning to abusive situations.
 The program is run by the Oregon Department of Human Services.

 Safety planning, advocacy, and referrals